 However, as the French Revolution developed, support for it in Britain declined.
 There was violence, extremism and much bloodshed as sections of the old aristocracy were massacred, as the members of the new French Republic fought among themselves and with other countries, and as Napoleon Bonaparte became emperor and then dictator of France.
-In become Oppressors in their turn.
-Frenchmen had changed a war of self-defence For one of Conquest, losing sight of all Which they had struggled for.

-Britain these events were witnessed with some dismay.
+In Britain these events were witnessed with some dismay.
 In The Prelude, a long autobiographical poem, Wordsworth wrote that in the early years of the French Revolution 'Bliss was it in that dawn to be alive'.
 But he later recorded his feeling that the leaders of the French Republic had: